Donald Trump Says He Doesn’t Know Prince Andrew Despite Photos Showing Them Together

 As The Washington Post reported, the denial came the day after the royal’s accuser – Virginia Roberts Giuffre – appeared on BBC to repeat her allegations against him.
 Prince Andrew has denied the allegations and has said he doesn’t recall meeting Giuffre.

-Another photo shared to Twitter shows seems to show the American president, First Lady Melania Trump, the British royal, the late Epstein, and his still-missing alleged accomplice Ghislaine Maxwell at a party.
+Another photo shared to Twitter seems to show the American president, First Lady Melania Trump, the British royal, the late Epstein, and his still-missing alleged accomplice Ghislaine Maxwell at a party.

 Trump just said "I don't know Prince Andrew, but that's a tough story, it's a very tough story, I don't know"